dse/perl-transaction-register/README.md

 ## What is this?

 A simple program and Perl module for working with text-file checkbook registers whose format is described below.
+It's primary for my personal use but you can use it too.

 ## How to run?